A few weeks back, I took part in a roundtable discussion with Sahil Lavingia, founder of Gumroad.

 - That creators don’t yet have the tools and infrastructure they need to truly thrive in the modern economy.

-- That creators already have access to the exact information they need to build a business around their work.
+- That creators already have access to the education they need to build a thriving business around their work.

 As much as I respect Sahil, he’s got it exactly backwards on this point.

 We’ve never been so rich in tools, and so poor in education that genuinely moves the needle.

 No matter what you create—music, films, podcasts, books, newsletters, paintings—you can have a functional website and commerce system set up in the next 24 hours.
 All with affordable off-the-shelf tools that a nine year old could figure out.

 The tech already exists.
 And it keeps getting more powerful, more streamlined, and cheaper with every passing year.